sjmallon/unify-config/README.md

 When developing a server application in node it is [good practice](https://12factor.net/config) to use environment variables for configurations, especially for secrets.
 With _docker-compose_ and _docker swarm_ however, whilst environment variables can be used, they are not secure, and _docker secrets_ are a better solution.
 (Despite not being obvious from the docker documentations, [secrets work with docker-compose](https://serverfault.com/questions/871090/how-to-use-docker-secrets-without-a-swarm-cluster/936262#936262) as well as docker swarm.)

-Docker secrets are made available a files mounted at `/run/secrets`, where are environment variable are found at `process.env`.
+Docker secrets are made available as files mounted at `/run/secrets`, whereas environment variable are found at `process.env`.
 If you use both a local environment with environment variables, and a docker environment with secrets in your development process, your code needs to handle two possible sources of config.

 ### Typical use